nitinaisr/task-manager/README.md

 Information if it has some issues with the project

-if you have some issues like CORS issues
+this project use on Node.js version 18.16.1

-you can use the CORS Unblock extension at link below https://microsoftedge.microsoft.com/addons/detail/cors-unblock/hkjklmhkbkdhlgnnfbbcihcajofmjgbh
+if you have some issues like CORS issues you can use the CORS Unblock extension at link below https://microsoftedge.microsoft.com/addons/detail/cors-unblock/hkjklmhkbkdhlgnnfbbcihcajofmjgbh